Decicus/TTT-Scoreboard-Ranks-for-ULX/README.md

 ## Current features:
 - Allows you to add, change existing, remove ranks and customize color.
 - Allows you to add or change an existing rank to use "rainbow" colors.
 This will gradually change colors.
-- Changing the default rank.
+- Changing the default rank and color of this rank.
 - Changing column width.
 - Changing column name.
 - Support for setting group ranks.